imadaouali/singan-image-denoising/README.md

 Note that this will automatically train a SinGAN model on the image with a reconstruction factor that is specific to Image Denoising task.

 ### Existing Deep Learning Approahes for Image Denoising
-We provied To Deep_Learning_Image_Denoising.ipynb that contains a benchmark of existing deep learning approaches for Image Denoising
+We provied ```Deep_Learning_Image_Denoising.ipynb``` that contains a benchmark of existing deep learning approaches for Image Denoising

 ### Additional Notebooks
-For traditional Image Denoising approaches, we use IPOL Demos.
-SinGAN_Reproduce.ipynb contains some code to reproduce the results of the official Github Repo cited above.
+For traditional Image Denoising approaches, we used IPOL Demos. ```SinGAN_Reproduce.ipynb``` contains some code to reproduce the results of the official Github Repo cited above.